 Property Name Description textBooleanTrueRep List of DFDL String Literals or DFDL Expression A whitespace separated list of representations to be used for 'true'.
 These are compared after trimming when parsing, and before padding when unparsing.
 If dfdl:lengthKind is 'explicit' or 'implicit' and either dfdl:textPadKind or dfdl:textTrimKind is 'none' then both dfdl:textBooleanTrueRep and dfdl:textBooleanFalseRep must have the same length else it is a Schema Definition Error.
+This property can be computed by way of an expression which returns a string of whitespace separated list of values.
+The expression must not contain forward references to elements which have not yet been processed.
+On unparsing the first value is used

-25 Note that XSDL 1.1 moved to IEEE 754-2008 only because of new decimal support, and not for enhanced float support.
+&lt;sup>25 Note that XSDL 1.1 moved to IEEE 754-2008 only because of new decimal support, and not for enhanced float support.
 That's why in XSDL 1.1 there are still just the xs:float and xs:double built-in types.
 Any future support for half-precision and quad-precision in XSDL would very likely be implemented by adding new built-in types that derive from xs:anySimpleType.
 It is likely therefore that future DFDL support for half-precision and quad-precision will build on XSDL.